Personal

 There is a way forward if you’ve toiled with poor body image.
 If you struggle with an eating disorder or are inclined toward one, it’s worth observing how you relate to nutrition and food.
 Warning signs include eating in secret because you feel ashamed of what you’re eating, how much, or eating at all, trying to numb yourself with food (which can feel like an out-of-control trance for some), overly thinking about what you can and can’t eat and being very inflexible with what you permit yourself to eat and when.

 If you detect any of these behaviors arising, pursue support.
-I recommend seeking online support groups with lived experience if finances are an issue.
+If finances are an issue, I recommend seeking online support groups with lived experience.
 You can also look at support books I’ve used to help me recover here.
 Listen to the free advice podcast episode and blog article with a registered nutritionist and health coach here.
 See a dietitian, therapist, or physician specializing in eating disorders.
 Please don’t do it alone; it can take much longer to reach wellness without help.

 You can find the resource books I recommend in this episode here